Gigahawk/esPod/README.md

     - TV out support?
         - Might be better to support audio input idk
     - USB data transfer
-        - With no native USB support, may have to mux the SD card with a USB to SD adapter or something, possibly also add a hub for a built in programmer?
     - Screen
     - Clickwheel
     - Clickwheel clicker